 The Proactive Time and Attendance and Labor Mischarge (P-TA/LM) project's primary objective is to detect false claims, and its secondary objective is to deter future false claims against the government.
 The P-TA/LM model identified 23 possible timecard abusers.
-After preliminary analysis, seven cases were opened, three have been closed as unsubstantiated, and four remain active cases.
-This project is expected to be completed in September 2020.
+After preliminary analysis, seven cases were opened, four have been closed as unsubstantiated, and three were found to be substantiated.

-OIG Annual Plan Support - Career Services Issues, Project No. F20-002
+OIG Annual Plan Support - Analysis of FY 2019 Employee Complaints, Project No. F20-002

 In support of the FY 2021 OIG Annual Plan, FAST initiated a text analysis project of the OIG's Hotline complaints received in FY2020 to date.
-Hotline complaints usually regard individual misconduct, but an analysis of all complaints received in FY2020 to date may reveal systemic issues that can be considered for the Annual Plan.
-This project is expected to be completed in September 2020.
+Hotline complaints usually regard individual misconduct, but an analysis of all complaints received in FY2020 revealed several systemic issues that were considered for the Annual Plan.